ExaESM-WP4/Containers-for-Scientific-Computing/06_singularity.md

 INFO:    Build complete: hello-from-macos.sif
 ```

-Doing the Singularity build on your local machine has the advantage of transfering a much smaller file!
+Doing the Singularity build on your local machine has the advantage of transfering a much smaller file, though.
-(Because the Docker layer structure is collapsed during conversion and SIF files are compressed.)
+(Because the Docker layer structure is collapsed during conversion and SIF files itself are compressed.)

 ```
 $ ls -lh
 -rwxr-xr-x  1 khoeflich  GEOMAR   5.3M Jun  9 14:08 hello-from-macos.sif
 -rw-------  1 khoeflich  GEOMAR   9.6M Jun  9 14:17 hello-from-macos.tar
 ```

+## Docker/Singularity compatibility

+Per default, Docker container images run "isolated" and "writable", while Singularity container images run "integrated" and "read-only".
+If you want a Docker image to be compatible with Singularity runtime assumptions, consider the following aspects for your `Dockerfile`:

+* do not install any libraries (other than what is installed via e.g. `apt install...`) and/or scripts
+  * in a typical Linux file system locations like e.g. `/opt` (i.e. rather use `/my-software` or `/my-script.sh`)
+  * in the container environment's home folders, i.e. `$HOME` or `/root`
+  * (see the [(Linux) Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard) for a list of paths that should be avoided)
+* make use of Dockerfile instructions, i.e. `ENV` to specify your software locations (do not use e.g. `.bashrc`)
+* do not rely on having runtime write permissions to a file system location other than `$HOME` or `/tmp` (plus locations you manually bind mount)
+* to enable yourself to use (i.e. "mount") also software from the host system
+  * do not use Alpine as base image for your projects because of incompatibilities between Alpine `libc` and typical HPC host `libc`s
+  * use CentOS/Ubuntu/Debian base images that are neither too new, nor too old (see [here](https://github.com/ExaESM-WP4/Batch-scheduler-Singularity-bindings) for an HPC use case where this problem came up for ourselves)

+(This is a filtered list from [here](https://github.com/singularityhub/docker2singularity#tips-for-making-docker-images-compatible-with-singularity) with aspects added from a few "lessons learned" during our own use of containerized Jupyter and Dask jobqueue software environments on HPC systems.)